open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 the number of spans/data points/log records it accepted.
 In case the server rejected everything, the `accepted_<signal>` field MUST be set to `0`.

-The server MAY populate the `error_message` field with a human-readable error message in English.
+The server SHOULD populate the `error_message` field with a human-readable error message in English.
 The message should explain why the server rejected parts of the data, and might offer guidance on how users can address the issues.